JavierFrauca/telepresence_plugin/README.md

 - `Telepresence: Disconnect` - Disconnects an active interception.
 - `Telepresence: Show Version Info` - Shows information about tool versions.

+### Status Refresh Modes

+- The `telepresence.autoRefreshInterval` setting defines how often the shared status service refreshes data.
+The default is 20 seconds.
+- Set the interval to `0` to enter manual mode.
+In this mode, the Activity Bar status view and the GUI's "Refresh Status" button trigger refreshes on demand without background polling.
+- Both the Activity Bar and the webview consume the same cached snapshot, so a single refresh updates every surface and avoids redundant Telepresence CLI invocations.

 ## Requirements

 - **Visual Studio Code**: Version 1.74.0 or higher